CoocooFroggy/FutureRestore-GUI/README.md

 ## Installation

+#### Quicker Install
+- Mac: `brew install futurerestore-gui`
+- Windows: `winget install futurerestore-gui`
+- Debian Linux: ```u="https://coocoofroggy.github.io/CoocooFroggy-PPA/" && curl -s --compressed $u"KEY.gpg" | sudo apt-key add - && sudo curl -s --compressed -o /etc/apt/sources.list.d/coocoofroggyppa.list $u"coocoofroggyppa.list" && sudo apt update && sudo apt install futurerestore-gui```

+#### Manual Install
 Download from [releases](https://github.com/CoocooFroggy/FutureRestore-GUI/releases).
 No Java download required (it's bundled).

-On Mac, right click the Mac app and click "Open" to open.
+- Mac: Right click the Mac app and click "Open" to open.
-You can also run `brew install futurerestore-gui`.

-On Windows, double click the Windows MSI to install the App.
+- Windows: Double click the Windows MSI to install the App.
 Launch it from the Start Menu or the Desktop shortcut.
-You can also run `winget install "FutureRestore GUI"`.

-Linux (64 bit, amd64 + x86_64):
+- Linux (64 bit, amd64 + x86_64):
   - On Debian based Linux systems, such as Ubuntu and Mint, double click the DEB to install it.
 Launch it from your application library.
-  - You can also run this one-liner to add the repository and install FutureRestore GUI: ```u="https://coocoofroggy.github.io/CoocooFroggy-PPA/" && curl -s --compressed $u"KEY.gpg" | sudo apt-key add - && sudo curl -s --compressed -o /etc/apt/sources.list.d/coocoofroggyppa.list $u"coocoofroggyppa.list" && sudo apt update && sudo apt install futurerestore-gui```
   - On other Linux systems, download the Linux-Universal build, and run the runFRGUI.sh script in terminal to launch the GUI.

 ## Features
 - Fancy, user-friendly interface for selecting files for FutureRestore.
 No more huge commands such as: